adpena/achilles/README.md

 Then simply import `map`, `imap`, and/or `imap_unordered` from `achilles_main` and use them dynamically in your own code.

 `map`, `imap` and `imap_unordered` will distribute your function to each `achilles_node` connected to the `achilles_server`.
-Then, the `achilles_server` will distribute arguments to each `achilles_node` (load balanced if the arguments' type is not already a list) which will then perform your function on the arguments using `multiprocess.Pool.map`.
+Then, the `achilles_server` will distribute arguments to each `achilles_node` (load balanced and made into a list of arguments if the arguments' type is not already a list) which will then perform your function on the arguments using `multiprocess.Pool.map`.

-Each `achilles_node` finishes its work, returns the results to the `achilles_server` and waits to receive another argument from it.
+Each `achilles_node` finishes its work, returns the results to the `achilles_server` and waits to receive another argument.
 This process is repeated until all of the arguments have been exhausted.

 1) `runAchillesServer(host=None, port=None, username=None, secret_key=None)` -> run on your local machine or on another machine connected to your network